hrheydarian/SMLM/README.md

 The segmentation step in STORM imaging is based on spatio-temporal filtering of each recorded frame.
 Candidate regions of size 13x13 pixels are kept based on 3 criteria: They should be on for at least 3 frames, the elipticity of the 2D fitted Gaussian should be smaller than a certain threshold and the total number of photoelectrons in the ROI should be larger than 2000.

 5. [Probability-based particle detection that enables threshold-free and robust in vivo single-molecule tracking (2015)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4710236/)
 They incorporate the prior knowledge of camera noise model, PSF and experiment conditions into a statistical framework.
 In this framework, the probabiliy of a true positive pixel (pixel with intensity from the fluorescent molecules) is computed by comparing the foreground and background likelihood model.
-The main feature of this approach is that it provides the minimum number of false-negative at a fixed number of false positives.
+The main features of this approach is that it is thereshold-free and it provides the minimum number of false-negative at a fixed number of false positives.

 ## Localization
 [Working principle of other localization algorithms (2014)](https://aip.scitation.org/doi/full/10.1063/1.5005899)